Signs You're Massively Underpriced: The Quick Diagnostic

 Now ask: Did price matter to them?
 Or did they choose you for results, expertise, or fit?

 Almost always: Your best clients weren’t price-sensitive.
-They paid your rate without negotiation because the price wasn’t their primary concern.
+They paid your rate without negotiation because price wasn’t their primary concern.

-That’s who your NEW pricing should target.
+That’s who your new pricing should target.
 Not everyone.
 Just more of them.

 Day 5: Create new pricing targeting a 50–60% close rate